Branta: Species list

-The relationships of the enigmatic Geochen rhuax, formerly known only from parts of a single bird's skeleton damaged due to apparently dying in a lava flow, were long unresolved.
+The relationships of the enigmatic Geochen rhuax, formerly known only from parts of a single bird's skeleton which was damaged due to apparently dying in a lava flow, were long unresolved.
 After reexamination of the subfossil material and comparisons with other subfossil bones from the island of Hawaiʻi assigned to the genus Branta, it was redescribed as Branta rhuax in 2013.
 While a presumed relation between B. rhuax and the shelducks, proposed by Lester Short in 1970, has thus been refuted, bones of a shelduck-like bird have been found more recently on Kaua‘i.

 Similarly, two bones found on Oʻahu indicate the erstwhile presence of a gigantic waterfowl on this island.
-Its relationships relative to this genus and the moa-nalos, enormous goose-like dabbling ducks, are completely undeterminable at present.
+Its relationships relative to this genus and those of the moa-nalos, enormous goose-like dabbling ducks, are completely undeterminable at present.